keuin/crosslink/README.md

 # 1. CrossLink: rule-based intercommunicating framework for BungeeCord and Velocity

 CrossLink aims at bridging Minecraft chats and instant messaging platforms.
+CrossLink is a refactor of legacy [BungeeCross](https://github.com/hit-mc/BungeeCross).
+Heavy rewrite has been made to improve software quality.

 CrossLink treat every chat area in sub-servers of a Minecraft server group as separate *endpoints*.
 Different instant messaging software are different endpoints, too.
 Server operator create configuration files, which describes how the